Changes (The Monkees album): Release

 "Oh My My" became the first single from the album and made the Top 100 in the Billboard charts.
 Written by Barry and Kim, it is unrelated to the later 1973 Ringo Starr single of the same name.
 In addition to being the album's opening track and lead-off single, "Oh My My" was also accompanied by a rare promo film directed by Dolenz, showing him and Jones riding their motorcycles and horses.
-"Acapulco Sun" was released as a single in Mexico, becoming a minor hit there.

 Changes appeared in June 1970 and initially failed to make the charts.
 Consequently, its initial pressing (COS-119) was limited and has become one of the more valuable Monkees albums.
 Jones announced shortly after its release that he was resuming his solo career, but he and Dolenz would release one more single together before reuniting with Boyce and Hart in 1976 as Dolenz, Jones, Boyce & Hart.
 In the wake of the success of the Monkees' television show being rebroadcast on Saturday mornings by CBS (in which all but two tracks from Changes were featured in the reruns), the duo recorded "Do It in the Name of Love" and "Lady Jane" in September 1970.
 Instead of appearing under the "Monkees" name on Colgems Records, however, the single was released on Bell Records, the successor label to Colgems, and was credited to "Mickey Dolenz [sic] and Davy Jones".
 This was due to the prohibitive costs of licensing the Monkees name in the US; however, in Japan, the record was issued under the name "the Monkees".

 Like all of the original Monkees albums from 1966 to 1970, Changes was reissued in September 1986 by Rhino Records (RNLP-70148) and made a belated entry into the Billboard album charts, reaching No. 152.
 The Rhino vinyl reissue was transferred from a vinyl copy of the album, the master tape having been lost over the years.
 For the 1994 CD reissue on Rhino, a first-generation master tape was used, which had been found at the Screen Gems publishing division.